shah-zaib-arsh/Stocks-Price-Prediction/README.md

 I have uploaded all the files.
 The files are in a zip folder.
 Do not rename any folder or directory; use it as given.
 All you need to do is:

      Unzip the file.

      Create a virtual environment.

+     Activate the environment

      Install the requirements.txt file.

-    Activate the environment and run the project.
+     run the project.

 Important Note: Use only Python 3.10 or a lower version.
 If you use the latest Python version, TensorFlow will not work because it is not supported in newer Python releases.
 Please remember this.